Penn State Greek-Letter Organizations

 The Center for Women Students also partners with the Office of Fraternity and Sorority Life and the Greek-life governing councils to bring educational programming to campus, like “Sex Signals,” a free, interactive, often-humorous exploration of beliefs, behaviors and gender stereotypes related to dating and sexual interaction presented in Fall 2016.

-* To request Center for Women Students programming, visit http://studentaffairs.psu.edu/womenscenter/ and click on the “Request and Educational Program” link.
+* To request Center for Women Students programming, visit studentaffairs.psu.edu/genderequity and click on the “Request a Program” link.

 For more information on programs and initiatives go here.